ONSdigital/blaise-integration-tests/README.md

 ```
 ### Run the tests

-You should now be able to build (ctrl+shift+B) and run the tests in Visual Studio.
+To run a specific test, for example Cati, right-click the Solution from the folder, select Set as Startup Project, and then build the Solution (ctrl+shift+B).

+Open a Test Explorer window from View, right-click a test, and select Run.

 ### Things for Mac developers to remember

 * When using Chocolatey to install packages, ensure you are running Powershell as Adminstrator:
 	- Search for Powershell in the Start menu
-	- Right click, and select 'Run as administrator'
+	- Right-click, and select 'Run as administrator'
 * After installing new packages, Visual Studio will need to be restarted before it will recognise new packages
 * Remember to save your files before trying to commit to Git.
 Pycharm saves automatically.
 JustSaying!
 * Trying to find the path to the chromedriver exe?
 It's in a hidden directory!
 Type 'C:\ProgramData' into a file browser, and navigate through chocolatey and lib to find chromedriver.
 Once you've found it, you can copy the path from the top of the browser - something you can't do on Mac :eyes: